yc-li20/ICASSP2025-Semi-Supervised-Training/README.md

 }
 ```

-The R3 prompt and parameter-efficient fine-tuning code is used from our another icassp 2025 work:
+The R3 prompt and parameter-efficient fine-tuning code is used from our another ICASSP 2025 work:
 [**Revise, Reason, and Recognize: LLM-Based Emotion Recognition via Emotion-Specific Prompts and ASR Error Correction**](https://github.com/yc-li20/Emotion-Prompt)

 ```